-A partnership between the Texas A&M College of Engineering, College of Medicine and Houston Methodist Hospital, EnMed is the nation’s first four-year, fully-integrated engineering and medical education curriculum leading to both a MD and master’s degree in engineering accredited by LCME.
+A collaboration between the Texas A&M College of Engineering, College of Medicine and Houston Methodist Hospital, EnMed is the nation’s first four-year, fully integrated engineering and medical education curriculum leading to both a MD and master’s degree in engineering accredited by LCME.

 EnMed will train a new type of physician engineer, the ‘physicianeer,’ who will be a practicing physician and a trained engineer.
 It is expected to be the largest engineering-based medical degree program in the nation.
 It is also the only program that allows graduates to receive both a doctorate of medicine and master’s in engineering in four years.

 “EnMed will be a signature program for the Texas A&M College of Medicine and will serve the state by offering unique training that will advance health care technologies and ultimately the health of Texans,” said Carrie L. Byington, MD, dean of the Texas A&M College of Medicine, senior vice president of the Texas A&M Health Science Center and vice chancellor for health services at The Texas A&M University System.